LATEST UPDATE FROM THE COVID RESPONSE & RECOVERY TASK FORCE (8/31/21):

 If I need to get tested somewhere else, will UCSHIP pay for it?

 No. UCSHIP does not cover community screening.
+This is a service provided at no cost by the UCLA campus for all current students. staff, and faculty.
 Los Angeles County offers multiple testing sites, including one close to UCLA.

 What type of test is being used to detect COVID-19?

 UCLA uses to a saliva-based COVID-19 PCR test.

 The saliva test is performed by spitting saliva into a funnel and is painless.

 When and how will I receive my results?